-One of the funniest (yet profound) dialogues from Khatta Meetha was around how contractors ensure that the quality of roads that they make is bad so that they can keep laying them over again and again and again.
+One of the funniest (yet profound) dialogues from the film Khatta Meetha was around how contractors ensure that the quality of roads that they make is bad so that they can keep laying them over again and again and again.
 The manner in which Akshay Kumar mouthed this in his inimitable style was pretty memorable and though the film didn’t quite turn out to be a major hit, there are certain moments from the Priyadarshan directed affair that have stayed on over the years.

 As the film completes 10 years today, we go back the memory lane on what led to it being made.